[UPDATE] CLARIFIED BUTTER IS NOT (NECESSARILY) GHEE

 Technically, ghee is a type of clarified butter.
 But it’s not just any old type of clarified butter: all milk solids (including lactose) and moisture must be removed before it can become ghee (clarified butter that still retains some moisture and milk solids is not ghee).

-(Taken from my page: Unravelling Indian Cooking)
+(Taken from one of this site’s pages: Unravelling Indian Cooking)

 Make your own Ghee